echohuiecho/llm-queer-simulation/README.md

 ## Features

 - **Multi-Agent Simulation**: AI agents with distinct personas interacting in real-time using Google ADK orchestration.
-- **Parallel Agent Execution**: All three persona agents run simultaneously with full autonomy, each with independent tools and context search capabilities.
+- **Dynamic Sequential Agent Execution**: Persona agents run sequentially in a shuffled order each turn, ensuring each agent sees different state updates and produces more varied, contextual responses.
 - **Independent Context Search**: Each agent can independently search RAG knowledge bases based on their own perspective.
 - **Stateful Sessions**: Persistent conversation state and agent memory managed by ADK session service.
 - **Configurable Personas**: Easily change agent names and backgrounds via the frontend.